Santrixos/PANEL-L3HO/replit.md

 # Overview

-Panel L3HO is a web-based administrative control system for managing various digital services including movies, music, mod apps, and football.
-It centralizes the management of API keys, website controls, and user accounts.
-Built with Flask and SQLAlchemy, it features a modern, futuristic UI, role-based access control, and a modular architecture for scalability.
-The project aims to provide a professional master control panel with real-time data integration, including a comprehensive Liga MX API and a robust music system with advanced scraping capabilities.
+Panel L3HO is a professional web-based administrative control system for managing digital services including football (Liga MX), movies, music, and modified apps.
+Built with Flask and PostgreSQL, it features a completely redesigned modern UI using TailwindCSS, centralized API key management, and comprehensive real-time data integration.
+The system includes a fully integrated Liga MX API with multi-source scraping, interactive dashboards with charts and tables, and modular architecture optimized for both Replit and Termux environments.

 # User Preferences